engrit-illinois/Get-MissingDrivers/README.md

   - https://docs.microsoft.com/en-us/windows-hardware/drivers/install/device-manager-error-messages

 # Notes
+- If you want to read the console output, it's recommended to maximize your console window _before_ running the module.
 - Per the above docs, the error messages and their codes seem to have changed slightly and have been extended at some point (between 2017 and 2021).
   - Formerly there were only 32 codes (0 to 31).
 Now there appears to be up to 57, with some being changed or retired, depending on where you get your information.
   - This script currently uses the older definitions.
 I can't be bothered to figure out which codes are correct for which operating system versions.
 This script is written almost exclusively for the purpose of finding drivers with error code `28`, which hasn't changed in the updated definitions.